CloudSihmar/introduction-to-kubernetes/KubernetesAPIObjects.md

 # Kubernetes API Objects

+The Kubernetes environment is defined by a collection of objects, also called primitives.
+Each Kubernetes object represents a specific functionality of the system.

 Kubernetes objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.

 They can describe: